-The length of inpatient rehab treatment varies, but most people stay in inpatient treatment for 30 to 90 days, depending on the severity of their addiction and any underlying mental health problems.
-Most programs last just over 30 days.
+The length of inpatient rehab treatment varies, but most people stay for a period of 30 to 90 days, with most programs lasting just over 30 days.
+How long a person stays depends on the severity of their addiction and any underlying mental health problems.
 During your evaluation, you’ll work with your counselor to determine your treatment plan, including the length of stay.

 Most insurance companies cover inpatient drug and alcohol treatment.
-Usually, there are little to no out of pocket costs once you meet your policy’s deductible.
-Keep in mind, every health insurance policy is different and what you pay out of pocket depends on your plan and the insurance company’s policies.
+Every health insurance policy is different, and what you pay out of pocket depends on your plan.
+Usually, there are little to no out-of-pocket costs once you meet your policy’s deductible.

-The cost of treatment also varies between programs.
-Some facilities take an economical, value-based approach, while others that offer luxury options and amenities are naturally more expensive.
-Long-term treatment facilities (more than three months) also tend to be pricier.
+The cost of treatment varies depending on the program and how long you stay.
+Some facilities take an economical, value-based approach, while others that offer luxury amenities are more expensive.
 The fastest way to find out the cost of treatment is to simply call the addiction center with your insurance information and ask.

-No matter which addiction treatment facility you chose, you’ll find that inpatient programs are more comprehensive than part-time treatment.
-And, it’s worth it to consider the fact that maintaining an addiction almost always costs more than enrolling in a drug and alcohol rehab.
+No matter which addiction treatment facility you choose, you’ll find that inpatient programs are more comprehensive than part-time treatment.
+It’s worth it to consider the fact that maintaining an addiction ultimately will cost more than enrolling in inpatient drug and alcohol treatment.

 Addiction experts will tell you that one of the best things you can do to in early recovery is to avoid the people, places and things that you associate with using drugs and alcohol.
 One of biggest advantages of inpatient rehab treatment is that it is a haven from the triggers and distractions that make early recovery more challenging.
 Quitting drugs and alcohol for good requires a complete lifestyle change.
 Inpatient rehab programs work because they keep you focused on the number one priority– your health.